dwslab/melt/6_matcher_packaging/3_WEB.md

 # Evaluate and Re-Use a Web Interface Matcher in MELT

 ### Evaluate and Re-Use the Docker File
-If you have a docker tar together with the image name, you can use class `MatcherDockerFile` to wrap the docker tar as matcher.
+If you have a docker tar.gz together with the image name, you can use class `MatcherDockerFile` to wrap the docker tar as matcher.
 You can then re-use the instance in any matching pipeline or evaluate the instance as shown in the following code exmaple:

 ```java